ramandeepkaur8004/cloudinfoapp/README.md

   b) Any web browser (Google Chrome/Mozilla Firefox/ Internet Explorer)installed on your system.
 Here, the main file is index.html and you can just run this file in any browser.

+# This is for test commit

+added these lines for test commit.